GDGCochin/DevFest-CodeLabs-Apps/README.md

 # DevFest-CodeLabs-Apps
-Apk files of apps developed in codelab session on DevFest 2016
+Contains all the Apk files of apps developed in codelab session on DevFest 2016.